o-ran-sc/nonrtric/docs/api-docs.rst

 The core Non-RT RIC consists of several parts, with available APIs described in the sections below:

 * The A1 Policy Management Service
-* The Enrichment Coordinator Service
+* The Information Coordinator Service
 * The Non-RT-RIC App Catalogue
 * K8S Helm Chart LCM Manager (Initial) **<ToDo>**